port-labs/port-docs/docs/software-catalog/scorecard/tutorial.md

 ## Update Scorecards

-To update scorecards we can use the same url we used before with the same payload, but just to provide the `id` that the backend generated for that scorecard.
+To update Scorecards, we can use the same URL and payload we have used before with the `id` that the backend generated for that scorecard.

-And just like before, you can update a Scorecard from the UI or from the API.
+And just as we have shown earlier in the tutorial, you can update a Scorecard from the UI or from the API.

 ### From the UI